THIS POST MAY CONTAIN AFFILIATE LINKS. PLEASE READ OUR DISCLOSURE FOR MORE INFO.

 Since we spent two months in Vava’u, we got to know the food scene pretty well.
 Bellavista is a great view over the harbor, and serves nice pizzas.
 Mango Cafe is the social scene, where you are likely to find everyone for dinner.
 Tropicana Cafe is for backpackers or wifi users, with hearty breakfast offerings.
 Greg at Tropicana helps travelers with any advice they need.

 We spent several weeks out sailing the islands of Vava’u.
-Most of them are only accessible via private boat or charter boat, so I highly recommend a charter for 7-10 days.
-If you can charter for 14 days, you might even be able to get down to the Ha’apai group of Tonga.
+Most of them are only accessible via private boat or charter boat, so I highly recommend a charter to go sailing in Vava’u for 7-10 days.
+If you can charter for 14 days, you might even be able to get down to sail the Ha’apai group of Tonga.

 The only words we learned in Tongan: Mālō ‘aupito, Tonga!
 Thank you, Tonga!